Pain Management

 “Pelvic physical therapy has been shown in a retrospective study to improve endometrial pain in 63% of patients after at least six sessions.4 Deep pressure massage, stretching pelvic floor muscles, joint mobilization, foam rollers with breathing, and relaxation techniques are the integral elements.

 “Surgery remains the mainstay in definitive diagnosis.
 High-definition video laparoscopy with or without robotic assistance is the standard initial approach.
 In our extensive experience, laparotomy is seldom necessary.
 Excellent illumination with enhanced video magnification enables better recognition of subtle lesions as well as the depth of infiltrative lesions.
-Depending on the patient’s desire, location of lesion, availability of proper instrumentation, as well as the experience and skill of the surgeon, eradication of endometriosis can be achieved with surgical management techniques that include excision, vaporization, and ablation.
-The nonsurgical options discussed above can be used to supplement surgical treatment for long-term results.4
+Depending on the patient’s desire, the location of the lesion, the availability of proper instrumentation, as well as the experience and skill of the surgeon, eradication of endometriosis can be achieved with surgical management techniques that include excision, vaporization, and ablation.
+The non-surgical options discussed above can be used to supplement surgical treatment for long-term results.4

 “Laparoscopic uterosacral nerve ablation to disrupt efferent nerve fibers has been tested.
 However, multiple large randomized controlled trials did not find it to be beneficial in reducing endometriosis-associated pain.
 Complications of subsequent uterine prolapse and intraoperative ureteral transection have been reported with this procedure.16 In contrast, laparoscopic presacral neurectomy was 87% efficacious in reducing severe midline pelvic pain.2,4–6 We find this procedure especially effective in patients with mild or no endometriosis.17 The adverse effects associated with presacral neurectomy are constipation and bladder and urinary symptoms.17 We perform presacral neurectomy in only about 1% of our patients.

 “A prospective, multicenter cohort study of 981 women with varying degrees of disease showed significant postsurgical symptom improvement over 36 months in patients who underwent laparoscopic excision of endometriosis.
 The most notable improvement was seen in dysmenorrhea, with a 57% reduction in symptoms; chronic pelvic pain and dyspareunia were reduced by 30%.
-Owing to recurrent pain, a second-look surgery was performed in 9% of patients, and histologically confirmed endometriosis recurrence was documented in 5%.
+Owing to recurrent pain, a second-look surgery was performed in 9% of patients and histologically confirmed endometriosis recurrence was documented in 5%.
 Of these patients, 7% benefited from medical therapy.18 Abbott et al demonstrated significant pain relief (80%) after surgery compared with a placebo group (32%).
 They report progression of disease with second-look laparoscopy in 45%, no change in 33%, and improvement in 22% of patients.
 Twenty percent of cases were not responsive to surgery.18”

 comments are closed .